senyix/faye-message/README.md

 * cd into the project's directory and `$ bundle install`
 * `$ cp config/faye.sample.yml config/faye.yml`
 * edit `config/faye.yml` for local development
+* `$ cp Procfile.sample Procfile`
+* edit `Procfile` to reflect the correct command to launch redis in your environment
 * `$ foreman start`
 * Faye server will listen on `http://localhost:9292/faye`